 Using Birth Control After Birth

-Since doctors strongly recommend women wait at least 6 weeks after giving birth before having sex, you don’t need to begin any birth control medication until about a month after birth.
+Since doctors strongly recommend women wait at least six weeks after giving birth before having sex, you don’t need to begin any birth control medication until about a month after birth.
 This gives your body time to recover and prepare for another hormonal change to be introduced.

 If you choose to begin another birth control method, it’s a good idea to start using it shortly before you think you’ll be sexually active again.

-Your 3 Best Birth Control Options
+Birth Control Options While Breastfeeding

 2. Nexplanon Implant

 Though this is another option where a device is inserted into the body, this birth control implant is much less invasive than the IUD.
 A small rod — about the size of a matchstick — is placed in your upper arm.
-It releases progestin into your body to prevent pregnancy from occuring.
+It releases progestin into your body to prevent pregnancy from occurring.

 3. Progestin Birth Control Pills